LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Aime/Mazikeen.md

 ##### Secondary Goals

 ##### Motivations
-After being taken as a slave and forced into a new land, Bismuth desires to find a place of safety for himself and his brother.
-And if possible take revenge on those that brought him here.

 ##### Flaws
 Past experiences with bad leadership have lead me to feel the need to be in charge of any group I join